singlerider/lorenzotherobot/README.md

 ### Llama

 The Llama family of features is associated with tracking user activity and returning it at will.
 The data is stored in a MySQL database.
 Every five minutes, if the streamer is currently streaming, points (or "treats") are added incrementally, one every time the function runs as a cron job.
-For a user to retrieve another user's or their own treats amount, the would type "!llama <username>".
+For a user to retrieve another user's or their own treats amount, the would type `!llama [username]`.
 If they would like to see a list of the top ten users in descending order, they would type "!llama list".

     !llama
     !llama ['treats'/username/'shots'/'list']